TURMERIC: ANCIENT SUPERFOOD FROM AYURVEDA

 As a general guideline, the recommended daily dose of turmeric is between 400 and 600 mg of curcumin, the active ingredient in turmeric.
 However, it is always a good idea to talk to a healthcare provider before starting any new supplement regimen, as turmeric may interact with certain medications and may not be appropriate for everyone.

-: We are a small business so we used a cheat code (ChatGPT, phew, technology has come far!) to help me write this blog post.
+Note: We are a small business so we used a cheat code (ChatGPT, phew, technology has come far!) to help me write this blog post.
 I double-checked the information contained within this post to ensure accuracy.